shankarvn/Bookstore/README.md

 This is a sample bookstore project that will use Node in the backend and Angularjs 2.0 in the front end.
-Further instructions to run the application will be added.
+Further instructions to run the application will be added soon.